 Figure 1 — Yield-Link Design for Energy Dissipation

 The following are steps for the Strong Frame connection design:

-Model and analyze moment frame to get demand loads (moment, shear and axial) using code level forces.
+- Model and analyze moment frame with Yield-Link® moment connections to get demand loads (moment, shear and axial) using code level forces.

-Design link yielding area to resist the maximum axial force from all the load combinations.
-This means our links are designed to remain elastic under code force load combinations including lateral plus gravity loads.
+- Design Yield-Link yielding area to resist the maximum axial force from all the standard LRFD load combinations.
+This means our Yield-Links are designed to remain elastic under code force load combinations including lateral plus gravity loads.

-Once the yielding area is known, calculate the maximum rupture strength, Pr_link , of the link as:
+- Once the yielding area is known, calculate the maximum rupture strength, Pr-link , of the Yield-Link as:

-Ay_link = specified area of the reduced link area, in.2
+- Ay-link = area of reduced Yield-Link section, in.2

 - Rt = ratio of expected tensile rupture strength to minimum tensile stress of the link stem material, 1.2